marklogic-community/smart-mastering-core/README.md

 ### Need help?

-Technical questions should be asked on [Stack Overflow][stackoverflow].
-You can [file RFEs and bugs on GitHub][issue tracker].
+If you've found a bug or would like to ask for a new capability, please [file an issue here on GitHub][issue tracker].
+If you are having trouble using smart-mastering-core, you can [file a question issue here on GitHub][issue tracker] or [ask a question on Stack Overflow with the "marklogic" tag][stackoverflow].
 If you'd like to discuss this project with Product Management, contact [community-requests@marklogic.com][requests].

 ### Project Status

 Smart Mastering Core is a community-supported project.
-Help is available on Stack Overflow; however, we can’t promise a specific resolution or timeframe for any request.
+Help is available by filing issues here on GitHub and by asking questions on Stack Overflow; however, we can’t promise a specific resolution or timeframe for any request.

 ### Instructions